CEITECmagnonics/SpinWaveToolkit/docs/source/api_reference/classes/Material.rst

 Table of pre-defined materials
 ------------------------------

-All of these are instances of the :doc:`Material` class.
+All of these are instances of the :class:`~SpinWaveToolkit.Material` class.

 +---------------------------+---------------+----------------+-------------------+-----------------------+-----------------+----------------+
 | `Material`                | ``Ms`` (kA/m) | ``Aex`` (pJ/m) | ``alpha`` (10^-4) | ``gamma``/2pi (GHz/T) | ``mu0dH0`` (mT) | ``Ku`` (J/m^2) |